The Last House on the Street by Diane Chamberlain

 Series Review: How to Hang a Witch, Adriana Mather

 How to Hang a Witch by Adriana Mather is an atmospheric duology that I struggled to put down.
-Inspired by the author’s own family history, this series puts a modern spin on the Salem Witch Trials and the Titanic.
+Inspired by the author’s own family history, this YA book series puts a modern spin on the Salem Witch Trials and the Titanic.
 The investigative elements in both books build suspense, and I found the main character easy to root for.
 I was especially impressed with the author’s skill in integrating the past and the present, making this a great series for fans of both contemporary and historical fiction.
 Continue reading

 Championess by Tarun Shanker & Kelly Zekas